Rupee slumps 24 paise to 76.43 against US dollar in early trade

-Rupee slumped 24 paise to 76.43 against US dollar in early trade, as markets were also down on Monday morning.
+The rupee declined 24 paise to 76.43 against the US dollar in the opening trade on Monday tracking the strength of the dollar and elevated crude oil prices.

+At the interbank foreign exchange, the rupee opened on a muted note at 76.41 against the American dollar, then fell and touched an early low of 76.43 in initial deals, registering a fall of 24 paise over its previous close.

+On Wednesday, the rupee dipped 4 paise to close at 76.19 against the US dollar.

 Watch the latest DH Videos here: